 Anticoagulants (blood thinners) such as warfarin, and antiplatelet agents such as aspirin, ticlopidine, diprydamole, or clopidogrel interfere with the blood's ability to clot and can play an important role in preventing stroke.

 Angioplasty is used to open blood vessels narrowed or blocked by plaque build-up in atherosclerosis.
 A neuro-interventionalist performs the procedure during an angiogram.
 A catheter is inserted into an artery in the groin and then passed through the blood vessels to the plaque build-up.
 The doctor guides the catheter through the bloodstream while watching a fluoroscopy (a type of X-ray) monitor.
 Once the catheter is positioned correctly, a balloon is inflated to flatten the plaques against the wall and open the artery to restore blood flow (Fig. 6).

 Sometimes plaque build-up is too great to treat with angioplasty, and the plaque must be surgically removed.
 A common area for build-up of plaques is at the common carotid arteries in the neck where the internal and external carotid arteries branch.
-If the carotid artery is more than 70% blocked, a surgical procedure called an endarterectomy may reduce the risk of stroke by 65% .
-Through an incision in the neck, the carotid artery is opened and the plaque removed to restore blood flow.
+If the carotid artery is more than 70% blocked, an endarterectomy surgery may reduce the risk of stroke by 65% .
+Through an incision in the neck, the carotid artery is opened and the plaque removed to restore blood flow (Fig. 7).

 Each person's mental and physical deficits are unique.
 Someone who has a small stroke may experience only minor deficits, such as weakness of an arm or leg, while someone who has a larger stroke may be left paralyzed on one side or lose his or her ability to speak.
 Some deficits may disappear over time with healing and therapy.
 The recovery process is long, and regaining function may take months or years.
 Rehabilitation professionals can help set up a treatment plan and help loved ones understand the patient's needs for assistance with daily living activities.